EOSC 116 · Mesozoic Earth: Time of the Dinosaurs

 Syllabus

-EOSC 116 is offered in both a Face to Face and a Hybrid (mostly distance learning) format.
+EOSC 116 is offered in both an In-Person and a Hybrid (mostly Distance Learning) format.
 These two versions have the same Course Learning Goals and cover mostly the same content, although there are some differences.

-Delivery: The Face to Face version includes regular lectures and assessments at UBC, Vancouver.
-In contrast, the Hybrid version has no in person lectures or in person term assessments.
+Delivery: The In-Person Course includes regular lectures and assessments at UBC, Vancouver.
+In contrast, the Hybrid Course has no in person lectures or in person term assessments.
 All term content and term assessments are taken online.
-This means the Hybrid version can be taken from anywhere with reliable internet.
+This means the Hybrid Course can be taken from anywhere with reliable internet.

-*Note that both the Face to Face and Hybrid versions of the Course have a paper Final Exam that is taken in person at UBC, Vancouver, during the regular exam period.
-There is no option to take the Final Exam remotely for either version of the course.
+*Note that both the In-Person and Hybrid Courses have a paper Final Exam that is taken in-person at UBC, Vancouver, during the regular exam period.
+There is no option to take the Final Exam remotely for either course.

-Syllabus for both Hybrid (Mostly Distance Learning) and Face-to Face (in-person) Courses: CLICK HERE
+PDFs of Complete Provisional Syllabus for both Hybrid (Mostly Distance Learning) and In-Person Courses: CLICK HERE

 Course Content